Boko Haram insurgency: 2020

-September saw a rise in attacks.
 On 6 September, Boko Haram raided a village of Kurmari, where they killed four civilians in their sleep.
-They also raided two villages at outskirts of Maiduguri, six civilians were killed in this raid.
-Nigerian military carried out an operation against Boko Haram in Hamdaga Makaranta town in Gwoza local government area.
-Five insurgents were killed and seven hostages were rescued, several insurgents were wounded but managed to escape.
-On 17 September, Boko Haram raided a village in Lake Chad region in Chad, several civilians were abducted.
+They also raided two villages at outskirts of Maiduguri; six civilians were killed in this raid.
+Nigerian military carried out an operation against Boko Haram in Gwoza.
+Five insurgents were killed and seven hostages were rescued; several insurgents were wounded but managed to escape.
+On 17 September, Boko Haram raided a village in Lake Chad region in Chad; several civilians were abducted.
 On 18 September, Nigerian military carried out an air operation against Boko Haram in Kassa Kura in Maiduguri.
-Sixteen insurgents were killed, 38 were arrested, their ammunition was seized.
+Sixteen insurgents were killed, 38 were arrested, and their ammunition was seized.
 Several insurgents escaped with wounds.
-On 19 September, Chadian military attacked Boko Haram in the village of Barkalam near the border with Nigeria, 15 Boko Haram fighters were killed in the fighting, 12 hostages were rescued.
+On 19 September, Chadian military attacked Boko Haram in the village of Barkalam near the border with Nigeria; 15 Boko Haram fighters were killed in the fighting, and 12 hostages were rescued.

 Boko Haram and Chadian military later clashed at Bilabrim where five insurgents were killed and two Chadian soldiers were wounded.
-On 20 September, Boko Haram ambushed a military convoy, killing 3 soldiers at the place and fatally wounding Colonel Dahiru Bako.
-On 25 September, Boko Haram ambushed a military convoy accompanying government officials near Monguno town, killing 15; Eight policemen, three soldiers, and four Civilian Joint Task Force members.
-On 26 September, Babagana Zulum and his convoy were attacked by Boko Haram near Baga.
+On 20 September, Boko Haram ambushed a military convoy, killing 3 soldiers and fatally wounding Colonel Dahiru Bako.
+On 25 September, Boko Haram ambushed a military convoy accompanying government officials near Monguno, killing 15: eight policemen, three soldiers, and four Civilian Joint Task Force members.

+On 26 September, Zulum and his convoy were attacked by Boko Haram near Baga.
 Zulum was unhurt but 30 people were killed in the attack; twelve policemen, five soldiers, four members of a government-backed militia and nine civilians.
 Many others were injured.
 On 27 September, Islamic State militants attacked a convoy in Borno, killing 18 people.
-On 29 September, Babagana Zulum's convoy noticed a donkey on the road and shot at it.
+On 29 September, Zulum's convoy noticed a donkey on the road and shot at it.
 After the donkey exploded, insurgents who planted a bomb on it came out of hiding and fired at them.
-Several of Boko Haram insurgents were killed in following shootout, while no one from Zulum's convoy was injured or killed.
+Several of Boko Haram insurgents were killed in the following shootout, while no one from Zulum's convoy was injured or killed.
 Vehicles of the convoy sustained bullet damage.